 This course is for highly motivated students capable of college level work.
 Students are encouraged to develop critical thinking skills through the study of complex literature and writing numerous literary analysis.
 (Offered online as an independent study class through the Iowa Online AP Academy for the 2017-2018 school year.)

 AP English Language & Composition

 This independent study class is offered through the Iowa Online AP Academy.
+Enrollment is limited to six students per year and is offered to students identified for TAG programming.
 It will engage students in becoming skilled readers of prose written in a variety of rhetorical contexts, and in becoming skilled writers who compose for a variety of purposes.

 This independent study class is offered through the Iowa Online AP Academy.
+Enrollment is limited to six students per year and is offered to students identified for TAG programming.
 Students will cultivate their understanding of the principles that apply to an economic system as a whole by using principles and models to describe economic situations and predict and explain outcomes with graphs, charts, and data as they explore concepts like economic measurements, markets, macroeconomic models, and macroeconomic policies.

 This course will focus on economic concepts (scarcity, choice, incentives); supply, demand, and markets; product markets (production, productivity, competitive markets); resource markets (demand for resources, wage rates); microeconomics of government; microeconomic issues and policies.